Q-Minh/nihu/dox/custom_element.md

 \snippet custom_gaussian_element.hpp Shape lsets

-The shape function's nodal locations are stored in the static array m_corners.
-The corner_begin function returns the address of the array.
+The shape function's nodal locations are stored in the static array `m_corners`.
+The `corner_begin` function returns the address of the array.

 \snippet custom_gaussian_element.hpp Shape corners